rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 It is likely that a misunderstanding of the nature of `impl Trait` in argument or return position will lead to similar confusion as to the role of `impl Trait` in type aliases, and vice versa.
 By clearly teaching the behaviour of `impl Trait`, we should be able to eliminate most of these conceptual difficulties.

 Since we will teach `impl Trait` cohesively (that is, argument-position, return-position and type alias `impl Trait` at the same time), it is unlikely that users who understand `impl Trait` will be confused about aliases.
 (What's more, examples in the reference will illustrate this clearly.)

+## Argument-position `impl Trait`
+As described in the [Guide-level explanation](#guide-level-explanation), although we can freely replace an occurence of a return-position `impl Trait` with an `impl Trait` type alias, we cannot freely replace an occurrence of an argument-position `impl Trait`, as argument-position `impl Trait` may be polymorphic, determined by the caller, as with a generic parameter.
+However, `impl Trait` type aliases are strictly monomorphic.
+Unfortunately this is an inherent restriction due to the inconsistency of argument-position `impl Trait` with return-position `impl Trait` (regarding the quantifier scope).
+Argument-position `impl Trait` makes use of a form of ML-style let polymorphism that is not present in the type aliases.

+Due to this inconsistency, it is impossible to define an `impl Trait` syntax that satisfies the following constraints:
+- Argument-position `impl Trait` is consistent with return-position `impl Trait`
+- Argument-position `impl Trait` is consistent with trait alias `impl Trait`
+- Trait alias `impl Trait` is consistent with the existing notion of `existential type`
+- The syntax for return-position `impl Trait` is consistent with the syntax for the existing notion of `existential type`

+Of these drawbacks, making argument-position `impl Trait` consistent with the other positions for `impl Trait` seems the most acceptable and intuitive.
+Using a syntax other than `impl Trait` for thsi feature would remove the one consistency we want to preserve: that is, that return-position `impl Trait` is the same notation as `existential type`.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives